Real-time screening against FATF country guidance

 Thus, pursuant to Art.
 13-14 AMLO FINMA (here), the following circumstances are always considered business relationships or transactions with increased risks:

-• Business relationships involving persons domiciled in a country that is considered "high risk" or non-cooperative by the FATF and for which the FATF calls for increased due diligence
+• Business relationships involving persons domiciled in, or citizens of, a country that is considered "high risk" or non-cooperative by the FATF and for which the FATF calls for increased due diligence

-• Payments from or to a country that is considered "high risk" or non-cooperative by the FATF and for which the FATF calls for increased due diligence
+• Payments from or to persons or banks domiciled in a country that is considered "high risk" or non-cooperative by the FATF and for which the FATF calls for increased due diligence

-Which countries are on the FATF grey list (25Q3)
+Which countries are on the FATF grey list (26Q1)?

 • Algeria